d12frosted/elpa-mirror/gnu/tmr-readme.txt

   By default, TMR uses minibuffer completion to pick a timer object in operations such as cloning and cancelling.
-If the user option `tmr-confirm-single-timer' is set nil, TMR will not use completion when there is only one timer available: it will perform the specified command outright.
+If the user option `tmr-confirm-single-timer' is set to nil, TMR will not use completion when there is only one timer available: it will perform the specified command outright.